rita-bi/Data-Science-for-Business/README.md

 Outcome: Clear visibility into growth opportunities, enabling teams to test, prioritise, and scale the most impactful actions.

 ⚙️ **Tools & Techniques**
-My work leverages Python, SQL, machine learning libraries (scikit-learn, XGBoost, Keras),  machine learning operations and pipelines design, and visualisation tools (Matplotlib, Seaborn, Plotly), alongside marketing-focused metrics and experimental design (A/B testing, uplift modelling, cohort analysis).
+My work leverages Python, SQL, machine learning libraries (scikit-learn, XGBoost, Keras),  machine learning operations and pipelines design, visualisation tools (Matplotlib, Seaborn, Plotly), alongside business-focused metrics and experimental design (A/B testing, uplift modelling, cohort analysis).

 💡 **Why It Matters**
 In today’s data-rich environment, businesses need more than dashboards, they need clear, forward-looking answers.
 This portfolio is built to demonstrate how data science can bridge the gap between raw information and smart commercial decisions.